LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 ### IAM roles

 *IAM roles* have a permission policy that determines what the IAM role can and cannot do in AWS.
-AN IAM role is not exclusively associated with an IAM user or group; they are assumed by other entities such as IAM users, applications or services.
+An IAM role is not exclusively associated with an IAM user or group; they are assumed by other entities such as IAM users, applications or services.

 When an IAM role is assumed, it is granted temporary credentials by the *AWS Security Token Service (STS)*.
 The temporary credentials are valid throughout the role session usage, have have a lifetime of between 15 minutes and 36 hours (default is 1 hour).